TweakStyle/documentation/0-INTRODUCTION.md

 TweakStyle is an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) for Web Development.
 Unlike most IDEs, TweakStyle is tailor-made for Front-end Development and understands Web Design.
-It packs all you need to code, preview and debug Web interfaces with the perfect blend of features.
+It tends to packs all you need to code, preview and debug Web interfaces with the perfect blend of features.

 ### Why TweakStyle